MadRiver44/Publications/HashTables.md

-# Data Structures 101: HashTables
+# Data Structures 101: HashTables -- Draft(todo -add graphics)
 ## The weapon of choice for constant time Get, Set, and Delete operations

 Before we start, let's separate the word HashTable into two parts, the hash and the table.